igorakkerman/easypeasy/README.md

 #### Add-SystemPathLocation

-Permanently adds a new location to the system PATH for the current user or the local machine.
+Permanently adds a new location to the system PATH.

 *Example*:
 ```powershell